Azure/azureml-assets/assets/models/system/microsoft-orca-2-7b/description.md

 by the teacher model, i.e., it learns to generate responses conditioned on the system instruction and task instructions.
 This approach ensures that the model focuses on learning from the most relevant and informative tokens, improving the overall efficiency and effectiveness of the training process.

-## Technical Specifications
-* We trained Orca 2 on 32 NVIDIA A100 GPUs with 80GB memory with bfloat16.
-* For the 13B checkpoint, it took ~17 hours to train Orca 2 on FLAN dataset for one epoch, ~40 hours to train on 5 million ChatGPT data for 3 epochs and ~23 hours to continue training on ~1.8 million GPT-4 data for 4 epochs.

 # Evaluation Results